Post

 Price: NT$6,728 / person.

-Total days: 8 days, actual days: 6 days (the first and last days are basically just for flying).
+Total days: 8 days, actual travel days: 6 days (the first and last days are mostly for flights).

 Transportation Card

-This year, iPhone can use Tmoney directly from the Apple Wallet transit card, allowing easy top-ups and usage; however, I have already topped up a physical card purchased last year, so I haven’t used it.
+This year, iPhone can directly use the Tmoney transit card in the Apple Wallet for easy top-up and use; however, I had already topped up a physical card bought last year, so I didn’t use it.

-Starting this year, you can also top up your transportation card directly through the Wowpass App.
-The process involves first loading funds onto Wowpass with a credit card, then transferring money from Wowpass to Tmoney.
+Starting this year, you can also top up the transportation card directly through the Wowpass App.
+The process involves first loading funds into Wowpass using a credit card, then transferring the balance from Wowpass to Tmoney.
 This method has more steps and requires paying a handling fee.

-For any type, it is recommended to preload value using a credit card in Taiwan (since some cards may only support specific issuers) or bring some cash to Korea to add value at the machines.
+For any type, it is recommended to top up in Taiwan using a credit card before the trip (as some machines may only support certain card issuers) or bring some cash to Korea to top up at the machines.
 Naver Map

 Bus Regulations

-Bus Regulations in Busan: Carry-on luggage larger than 20 inches and handheld tumblers are prohibited (holding them without drinking is also not allowed; you will be stopped).
+• Bus rules in Busan: Carry-on luggage larger than 20 inches and handheld tumblers are not allowed (holding them without drinking is also prohibited; they will stop you).

-Additionally, stores do not accept outside trash, so if you bring your own iced drink, it’s best to finish it at the attraction or mall and dispose of it before leaving to avoid trouble.
+• Also, stores do not accept outside trash, so if you bring your own iced drinks, it’s best to finish them and dispose of the cups at the attraction or department store before leaving, otherwise it can be troublesome.

-If there are two or more people, you can just take a taxi comfortably.
+• For two or more people, you can freely take taxis.
 Busan has many taxis that are cheap, new, and very convenient.

 Korea Busan Pass VISIT BUSAN PASS

-Busan Pass is available in two types: unlimited use for a limited time (24/48 HR) and limited use within 180 days.
+Busan Pass comes in two types: unlimited usage for a limited time (24/48 hours) and limited usage with a fixed number of rides (to be used within 180 days).

 KKday 2025/08 Busan Pass Information

-Because the itinerary spans these 8 days and the attractions we want to visit are limited, we chose to buy two BIG5 tickets.
+• Since the itinerary is spread out over these 8 days and the attractions we want to visit are limited, we chose to buy two BIG5 passes.

 KKday 2025/08 Busan Pass Information

-I took the Haeundae Coastal Train once each day for two days.
+• I rode the Haeundae Coastal Train once each day over two days.

 Busan Yacht Tour Y Holic Reservation ⚠️

-To use the Busan Pass for the Busan yacht tour, you need to book with the boat operator in advance.
+To use the Busan Pass for the Busan Yacht Tour, you need to make a reservation with the boat operator first.
 We chose Y Holic as an example.

 After purchasing the Pass, contact the boat operator through the following channels: